Koki Niwa: 2017

 Niwa began the year by winning a bronze medal at the 2017 ITTF Asian Championships in Wuxi, China.
 In the quarterfinals, he defeated world ranked #3 Xu Xin, but lost to Korea's Jeong Sangeun in the semi-finals.

 At the 2017 World Table Tennis Championships, Niwa partnered with Maharu Yoshimura to win the bronze medal.
 The Niwa/Yoshimura pair reached the semi-finals where they lost to Chinese pairing and eventual champions Fan Zhendong and Xu Xin in the men's singles event, he reached the quarter-finals, defeating Dimitrij Ovtcharov in the fourth round, and losing to Fan Zhendong in the quarterfinals.

 At the 2017 World Tour Japan Open, the Niwa/Yoshimura pair reached the finals of the men's doubles event where they lost to the Chinese pairing of Ma Long and Xu Xin.

 2021

 In March, Niwa played in the WTT Star Contender event at WTT Doha, but he had an early round of 32 exit to Gustavo Tsuboi.

 Niwa played in the singles and team event of the 2020 Summer Olympics.
 Niwa beat Wang Yang in the round of 32 but lost to Dimitrij Ovtcharov in the round of 16 in the men's singles event at the Tokyo Olympics.
 In the team event, Japan beat Australia in the round of 16.
 In the quarterfinals, Niwa upset Mattias Falck to lead to Japan's victory over Sweden.
 In the semifinals, Japan lost to Germany but won the bronze medal after beating South Korea.

 Retirement

 Niwa retired from international competition in November 2022 stating that he wanted to "pass the baton on to the next generation and support them" but will continue to actively compete within Japan.

+Major League Table Tennis (MLTT)

+Following his retirement from international play, Niwa joined Major League Table Tennis (MLTT) in the United States for the 2024–2025 season.
+He was selected as the No. 2 overall pick in the draft by the New York Slice.